moefh/des-server/README.md

 ## What is done so far

 This is a Go project in *very* early stages.
-This only works for the NA (Norht America) version of Demon's Souls.
-This is currently just [Asapin's proof-of-concept server](https://github.com/Asapin/ds-server-PoC), rewritten in Go and adapted to the NA Damon's Souls client.
+This only works for the NA (North America) version of Demon's Souls.
+This is currently just [Asapin's proof-of-concept server](https://github.com/Asapin/ds-server-PoC), rewritten in Go and adapted to NA.
 This means we're able to start an online session that is closed very shortly by the game client because the server doesn't reply to any requests beyond the initial login.

 ## How to setup/use this server